travis-ci/dpl/README.md

 Options:

   --access_key_id ID            AWS access key id (type: string, required: true) --secret_access_key KEY       AWS secret key (type: string, required: true) --region REGION               AWS region the Lambda function is running in (type: string, default: us-east-1) --function_name FUNC          Name of the Lambda being created or updated (type: string, required: true) --role ROLE                   ARN of the IAM role to assign to the Lambda function (type: string, note:
-                                    required for creating a new function) --handler_name NAME               Function the Lambda calls to begin execution. (type: string, note: required for creating a new function) --module_name NAME                Name of the module that exports the handler (type: string, requires: handler_name, default: index) --[no-]dot_match                  Include hidden .* files to the zipped archive --zip PATH                        Path to a packaged Lambda, a directory to package, or a single file to package (type: string, default: .)
-  --description DESCR               Description of the Lambda being created or updated (type: string) --timeout SECS                    Function execution time (in seconds) at which Lambda should terminate the
+                                required for creating a new function) --handler_name NAME           Function the Lambda calls to begin execution. (type: string, note: required for creating a new function) --module_name NAME            Name of the module that exports the handler (type: string, requires: handler_name, default: index) --description DESCR           Description of the Lambda being created or updated (type: string) --timeout SECS                Function execution time (in seconds) at which Lambda should terminate the function (type: string, default: 3) --memory_size MB              Amount of memory in MB to allocate to this Lambda (type: string, default: 128) --subnet_ids IDS              List of subnet IDs to be added to the function (type: array (string, can be given multiple times), note: Needs the ec2:DescribeSubnets and ec2:DescribeVpcs permission for the user of the access/secret key to work) --security_group_ids IDS      List of security group IDs to be added to the function (type: array (string, can be given multiple times), note: Needs the ec2:DescribeSecurityGroups and ec2:DescribeVpcs permission for the user of the access/secret key to work) --environment VARS            List of Environment Variables to add to the function (type: array (string, can be given multiple times), alias: environment_variables, format: /[\w\-]+=.+/,
-                                    function (type: string, default: 3) --memory_size MB                  Amount of memory in MB to allocate to this Lambda (type: string, default: 128) --runtime NAME                    Lambda runtime to use (type: string, default: nodejs8.10, known values: java8, nodejs8.10, nodejs10.x, python2.7, python3.6, python3.7, dotnetcore2.1, go1.x, ruby2.5)
+                                note: Can be encrypted for added security) --runtime NAME                Lambda runtime to use (type: string, default: nodejs8.10, known values: java8, nodejs8.10, nodejs10.x, python2.7, python3.6, python3.7, dotnetcore2.1, go1.x,
-  --[no-]publish                    Create a new version of the code instead of replacing the existing one.
-  --subnet_ids IDS                  List of subnet IDs to be added to the function (type: array (string, can be
+                                ruby2.5)
-                                    given multiple times), note: Needs the ec2:DescribeSubnets and ec2:DescribeVpcs permission for the user of the access/secret key to work) --security_group_ids IDS          List of security group IDs to be added to the function (type: array (string, can be given multiple times), note: Needs the ec2:DescribeSecurityGroups and ec2:DescribeVpcs permission for the user of the access/secret key to work) --dead_letter_arn ARN             ARN to an SNS or SQS resource used for the dead letter queue. (type: string) --tracing_mode MODE               Tracing mode (type: string, default: PassThrough, known values: Active, PassThrough, note: Needs xray:PutTraceSegments xray:PutTelemetryRecords on the role) --environment_variables VARS      List of Environment Variables to add to the function (type: array (string, can be given multiple times), format: /[\w\-]+=.+/, note: Can be encrypted for added security) --kms_key_arn ARN                 KMS key ARN to use to encrypt environment_variables. (type: string) --function_tags TAGS              List of tags to add to the function (type: array (string, can be given multiple times), format: /[\w\-]+=.+/, note: Can be encrypted for added security)
+  --dead_letter_arn ARN         ARN to an SNS or SQS resource used for the dead letter queue. (type: string) --kms_key_arn ARN             KMS key ARN to use to encrypt environment_variables. (type: string) --tracing_mode MODE           Tracing mode (type: string, default: PassThrough, known values: Active,
+                                PassThrough, note: Needs xray:PutTraceSegments xray:PutTelemetryRecords on the role)
+  --function_tags TAGS          List of tags to add to the function (type: array (string, can be given multiple
+                                times), format: /[\w\-]+=.+/, note: Can be encrypted for added security) --[no-]publish                Create a new version of the code instead of replacing the existing one.
+  --zip PATH                    Path to a packaged Lambda, a directory to package, or a single file to package
+                                (type: string, default: .)
+  --[no-]dot_match              Include hidden .* files to the zipped archive

 Common Options:

   --run CMD                     Command to execute after the deployment finished successfully (type: array
                                 (string, can be given multiple times)) --[no-]cleanup                Skip cleaning up build artifacts before the deployment --help                        Get help on this command

 Examples: